detective fiction

 Reviewer: Emera

 I picked this and #15 up at a used book sale, partly out of a fit of pique that I couldn’t find anything else to my taste – even though I didn’t know anything about the actual quality of the anthology series.
-Luckily, every story in this was well written and solidly above average, which is more than can be said for half of the anthologies I’ve read in my life.
+Luckily, every story in this was well written and solidly above average, which is more than can be said for most of the anthologies I’ve read in my life.

 To begin with the best, my absolute favorites, in no particular order: